fahim-arif/fahim-arif/README.md

 ## Testimonials
 > “Fahim delivered our MVP two weeks ahead of schedule and was proactive in communication.”
-> — Jane Doe, CTO at Freecast Inc
+> — Karim Varela, CTO at Space Runners

 > “His deep knowledge of Next.js and AWS made our migration seamless.”
-> — John Smith, Engineering Manager at Cudo B2Work
+> — Antonio Brica, Engineering Manager at CUDO B2Work

 ---

 ## What I’m Learning
+- Go concurrency & microservices patterns
-- Advanced Kubernetes patterns
+- Advanced Kubernetes operators & Helm
+- Terraform for repeatable infrastructure
-- AI‑driven front‑end testing with Cypress & Puppeteer
+- AI‑driven testing with Cypress & Puppeteer
-- Go concurrency best practices

 ---